-The story took place in a small, rural town somewhere in the Midwest.
-There was a horrible house fire and all the members of the family escaped with their lives, but just barely.
-The ten-year old son was alive, but suffered severe burn injuries over 75% of his body.
-To say the least, the pain was pretty unbearable, especially for a youngster who literally saw most of life go up in smoke.
-Since there were no hospitals close by that could truly administer the help and recovery that he needed, he had to be flown about two states away to a hospital specializing in burn victim treatment.
-Once again, a horrible change for this little guy, overnight.
-After about three weeks or so, the young boy simply had enough.
-He became despondent and nearly lifeless, refusing to eat, play or even interact with others on his floor.
-However, that soon was about to turn around the following week, by a teacher from the local school district who came to the hospital.
-Since he was going to be there for quite some time, the doctors believed he should begin in-house tutoring so he would not fall too far behind in his fourth grade studies.
-When she arrived, immediately realizing how much pain he was in, she began English lessons including vocabulary words, spelling exercises, grammar and that “good stuff.”
-She continued for the next three days and on the fourth day, a nurse stopped her in the hallway before she went into his room.
+This story took place in a small, rural town somewhere in the Midwest, where there was a horrible house fire and all the members of the family barely escaped with their lives.
+The ten-year old son was alive, but suffered severe burn injuries over seventy-five percent of his body.
+The pain was unbearable, especially for a youngster who literally saw most of life go up in smoke.
+Since there were no hospitals close by that could administer the help and recovery that he needed, he was flown to a hospital specializing in burn victim treatment which was about two states away.
+Once again, this was a horrible overnight change for the young boy.
+After three weeks or so, the young boy simply had enough.
+He became despondent and nearly lifeless, refused to eat, play or even interact with others on his floor.
+However, the following week that was changed by a teacher from the local school district who went to the hospital.
+Since he was going to be there for quite some time, the doctors believed he should begin in-house tutoring in order not to fall too far behind in his fourth grade studies.
+When she arrived, she realized the amount of pain he was in, and thus began English lessons, including vocabulary words, spelling exercises, and grammar.
+She continued for the following three days and on the fourth day, a nurse stopped her in the hallway before she went into his room.

 “What in the world have you done to that boy?” she asked.
-“What do you mean?” came the tutor’s reply, “I’m only trying to help him…”
+“What do you mean?” the tutor replied, “I’m only trying to help him…”

 “No, no, you don’t understand,” continued the nurse, “He is a changed little boy who made a complete turn around and it looks like he wants to live!”